NuPlay/RichText/README.md

 .onError { error in
     switch error {
     case .htmlLoadingFailed(let html):
-        print("Failed to load HTML: \(html)")
+        // The web view failed to load the generated document print("Failed to load HTML: \(html)")
     case .webViewConfigurationFailed:
-        print("WebView configuration failed")
+        // The web view could not be configured as requested (macOS transparency) print("WebView configuration failed")
     case .cssGenerationFailed:
-        print("CSS generation failed")
+        // A colour was given as an invalid hex value, so the browser drops the declaration print("CSS generation failed")
     case .mediaHandlingFailed(let media):
         print("Media handling failed: \(media)")